Bayes’ rule

 The sample space of an experiment or random trial is the set of all possible outcomes or results of that experiment.

-• Sample Space for Coin Flips: The sample space of the sequence of three flips of a coin is S = \{\text{H},\text{T}\}^3 = \{\text{HHH}, \text{HHT}, \text{HTH}, \text{THH}, \text{HTT}, \text{THT}, \text{TTH}, \text{TTT} \} This set lists every possible sequence of heads (\text{H}) and tails (\text{T}) from three flips.
+• Sample Space for Coin Flips: The sample space for three coin flips is S = \{\text{H},\text{T}\}^3 = \{\text{HHH}, \text{HHT}, \text{HTH}, \text{THH}, \text{HTT}, \text{THT}, \text{TTH}, \text{TTT} \} This set lists every possible sequence of heads (\text{H}) and tails (\text{T}) from three flips.

 • Sample Space for Coin Selection: The sample space of drawing a coin from the bag is C = \{\text{fair}, \text{biased}\}

-• Overall Sample Space: The sample space of the entire experiment (drawing a coin and flipping it) is the product of these sample spaces: \Omega = C \times S = \{(c, s) : c \in C, s \in S \} This means each outcome in the experiment is a pair: (type of coin, sequence of flips).
+• Overall Sample Space: The sample space of the entire experiment (drawing a coin and flipping it) is the Cartesian product of these sample spaces: \Omega = \mathcal{C} \times \mathcal{S} = \{(c, s) : c \in \mathcal{C}, s \in \mathcal{S} \} This means each outcome in the experiment is a pair: (type of coin, sequence of flips).

 Visualizing with Sets

-We can think of the sample space \Omega as the set of all of the outcomes possible in the experiment.
+We can think of the sample space \Omega as the set of all possible outcomes in the experiment.
 Each point in the sample space corresponds to a unique outcome.
-We can draw a circle around all of the points that are described by an event, for instance that the sequences has exactly 2 \text{H}.
+We can draw a circle around all of the points that are described by an event, for instance that all three flips came up \text{H}.
 This set of points is the data (d).
-In this example, observing d means that we assume (in a probabilistic sense) the event (that there were 2 HEADS) has occurred.
-That event comprises all the the outcomes (a sequence of three coin flips) where exactly two of the flips came up HEADS.
+In this example, we condition on the event that all three flips were HEADS—meaning we restrict our attention to those outcomes.
+That event comprises all the outcomes (a sequence of three coin flips) where all three flips came up HEADS.

 We can draw another circle around all of the points that correspond to sequences produced by the biased coin.
 We’ll call this set our hypothesis (h) that the coin your friend flipped was biased.

-What we want to know is {P(h \mid d)}, i.e., {P(\text{biased} \mid 2~\text{H})}.
-This is the probability that the coin is biased given that we observed two HEADS.
+What we want to know is {P(h \mid d)}, i.e., {P(\text{biased} \mid 3~\text{H})}.
+This is the probability that the coin is biased given that we observed three HEADS.

 Deriving Bayes’ Rule